shoukhin93/Shooting-Game/README.md

 # Shooting Game

 Two player with the same pc can play the game.
-Just collect bullets, granades and morters and start smashing the opponet
+Just collect bullets, granades and morters and start smashing the opponent Player!

 Controls for player 1